mkingsnorth/plating_generator_docs/docs/usage/presets.rst

 Quickly apply a Preset
 ============================

-A pre-bundled preset, or a preset file in your :ref:`presets directory<Custom presets directory>`, can be quickly added in two ways:
+A pre-bundled preset, or a preset file in your :ref:`presets directories<Custom presets directories>`, can be quickly added in two ways:

 #. **Create an object with the preset instantly applied** via the right-click menu, under *Plating Generator -> Add Preset*: